rogeriochaves/structured-elm-todomvc/README.md

 ## Project Structure

-We have four main folders: Action, Model, Update and View.
+In this structure, we have the main folder for the app, called TodoApp, which holds the main Action, Model and Views.

+Each module inside is composed the same way, we have Control, Task and TaskList, each one with their own Action, Model, and Views.

-Each one of those folders have a Main.elm file, which combines all other modules, e.g. the TodoApp.Update  is a combination of all other Updates in the project, the TodoApp.Main.Model is a combination of all other models in the project, and so on.
+The TodoApp combines all other modules, e.g. the TodoApp.Update is a combination of all other Updates in the project, the TodoApp.Model is a combination of all other models in the project, and so on.

-Finally, the root main file, called Todo.elm, uses the Main Update, the Main Model and the Main View to start your app.
+Finally, the root main file, called Todo.elm, uses the TodoApp Update, the TodoApp Model and the TodoApp View to start your app.

-<a href="https://github.com/rogeriochaves/structured-elm-todomvc/tree/modular" style="font-size:22px">Checkout the modularized alternative too</a>
+<a href="https://github.com/rogeriochaves/structured-elm-todomvc" style="font-size:22px">Checkout the non-modularized alternative too</a>

 ## Build Instructions